Earth vs. the Spider: In popular culture

-This film was one of many films featured in the third season of the movie-mocking television show Mystery Science Theater 3000.
+Earth vs. the Spider was featured in the third season of the movie-mocking television show Mystery Science Theater 3000.

 A short clip of this film can be seen on one of the television sets in the 2002 Disney film Lilo & Stitch.

-Shown on the MeTV show Svengoolie on December 25, 2021, and again on New Year's Eve 2022.
+The film was shown on the MeTV show Svengoolie on December 25, 2021, and again on New Year's Eve 2022.